RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 ## Bare-metal switches: [Cumuls Linux](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) + CLAG/MLAG

-In 2015, we deployed first racks where network was based on bare metal switches [Supermicro SSE-X3648R](https://www.supermicro.com/en/products/accessories/networking/sse-x3648s.php) with Cumulus Linux as [NOS](https://en.wikipedia.org/wiki/Network_operating_system), and connected them to existing brocade stack using 4x10Gbps LACP uplink.
+In 2015, we deployed first racks where network was based on bare metal switches [Supermicro SSE-X3648R](https://www.supermicro.com/en/products/accessories/networking/sse-x3648s.php) with Cumulus Linux as [NOS](https://en.wikipedia.org/wiki/Network_operating_system), and connected them to existing Brocade stack using 4x10Gbps LACP uplink.
 At that time bare metal switch concept, DAC cables were emerging technologies and Cumulus Linux was very immature.
 We spammed Cumlus support with bug raports.
 Despite that, we achieved the majority of our goals:

   - new 10Gpbs infrastructure/network cost increase vs old 1Gbps was minimal due to relatively inexpensive hardware
   - 1ms time to transfer a 1MB user profile from database to the compute server thanks to DACs and 10Gbps NICs.
-   (Those were times when, by default, Linux distro kernel was giving single queue on NICs,
+   (Those were times when, by default, the Linux distro's kernel had a single queue on NICs,
     so everything needed to be tuned manually, according to https://www.kernel.org/doc/Documentation/networking/scaling.txt )
   - availability: MLAG allowed to connect the servers to two redundant devices, but this implementation was not perfect:
   ![image alt <>](/pics/mlag-basic-setup.png)
-    - MLAG LACP in a fast mode could wait up to 3-4 seconds to disable interface in a group, it caused some of our server cluster nodes to flap and was very annoying.
+    - MLAG LACP in a fast mode could wait up to 3-4 seconds to disable interface in a group, which caused some of our server cluster nodes to flap and was very annoying.
-    - Cumulus MLAG immaturity caused problems, that we were unable to reproduce ( for example from time to time pair of switches stop to see each other via peerlink ) .
+    - Cumulus MLAG immaturity caused problems that we were unable to reproduce ( for example from time to time a pair of switches stopped to see each other via peerlink ) .

 ## VXLAN BGP EVPN
 Pure L2 network can not be scaled up indefinitely.
 As racks rows were added,